AvshalomTam/RESTful-api/README.md

 # Restaurant-App

-See all past orders to your restaurant.<br />
+Get customers and orders data<br />
 ###### Created by Node.js + MongoDB

 ## Details about The App
 What the app does:<br />
-1. on the homepage -  choose from 4 restaurants.
+1. on the search tab - insert serial number.
-2. click it and the app will fetch the right orders from the DB.
+2. click search and the app will fetch the right food type and names from the DB.